espnet/espnet/README.md

 where `example.wav` is a WAV file to be recognized.
 The sampling rate must be consistent with that of data used in training.

-Available pretrained models are listed as below.
+Available pretrained models in the demo script are listed as below.

 | Model | Notes |
 |:------|:------|